MS Herald of Free Enterprise

 MS Herald of Free Enterprise was a roll-on/roll-off (RORO) ferry which capsized moments after leaving the Belgian port of Zeebrugge on the night of 6 March 1987, killing 193 passengers and crew.

-The eight-deck car and passenger ferry was owned by Townsend Thoresen, designed for rapid loading and unloading on the competitive cross-channel route.
+The eight-deck car and passenger ferry was owned by Townsend Thoresen, designed for rapid loading and unloading on the competitive cross-channel route between Dover and Calais.
 As was common at the time, it was built with no watertight compartments.
-The ship left harbour with her bow door open, and the sea immediately flooded the decks; within minutes, she was lying on her side in shallow water.
+The ship left harbour with her bow door open, and the sea immediately flooded the vehicle deck; within minutes, she was lying on her side in shallow water.
 The immediate cause of the capsizing was found to be negligence by the assistant boatswain, who was asleep in his cabin when he should have been closing the bow door.
-However, the official inquiry placed more blame on his supervisors and a general culture of poor communication in Townsend Thoresen.
+The official inquiry, however, placed more blame on his supervisors and a general culture of poor communication in Townsend Thoresen.
 The vessel was salvaged, put up for sale, and sold to Naviera SA Kingstown on 30 September 1987, renamed Flushing Range.
 It was taken to Taiwan on 22 March 1988 to be scrapped.

-Since the disaster, improvements have been made to the design of RORO vessels, with watertight ramps, indicators showing the position of the bow doors, and banning of undivided decks.
+Since the disaster, improvements have been made to the design of RORO vessels, with watertight ramps, indicators showing the position of the bow doors, and the banning of undivided decks.

 Design and construction

 In the late 1970s, Townsend Thoresen commissioned the design and construction of three new identical ships for its Dover–Calais route for delivery from 1980.
 The ships were branded the Spirit-class, and were named: Spirit of Free Enterprise, Herald of Free Enterprise, and Pride of Free Enterprise.
-The name "Free Enterprise" dates from Townsend Car Ferries' pioneering private sector roll-on/roll-off ferries, introduced in 1962.
+The name "Free Enterprise" dates from Townsend Car Ferries' pioneering private sector roll-on/roll-off ferries (including MS Free Enterprise I) introduced in 1962.
 Herald of Free Enterprise began active service on 29 May 1980.

 To remain competitive with other ferry operators on the route, Townsend Thoresen required ships designed to permit fast loading and unloading and quick acceleration.
 The ships comprised eight decks numbered A to H from top to bottom, which contained the following: